 On the Public IP address page for the VM, select Disassociate.

 Select Yes to disassociated the IP address from the network interface.

 After you disassociate the IP address, you can delete the public IP address resource.
 To delete the public IP address resource, navigate to the resource group and locate the IP address resource you want to delete.
 Then, select Delete to delete the resource.

 Connect to a VM

-Open the Azure portal.
-Navigate to the virtual machine that you want to connect to, then select Connect.
-Select Bastion from the dropdown.
+In the Azure portal, navigate to the virtual machine that you want to connect to.
+On the Overview page, select Connect, then select Bastion from the dropdown.

 After you select Bastion from the dropdown, a side bar appears that has three tabs: RDP, SSH, and Bastion.
 Because Bastion was provisioned for the virtual network, the Bastion tab is active by default.
 Select Use Bastion.

 On the Connect using Azure Bastion page, enter the username and password for your virtual machine, then select Connect.

 The RDP connection to this virtual machine via Bastion will open directly in the Azure portal (over HTML5) using port 443 and the Bastion service.

 - When you connect, the desktop of the VM may look different than the example screenshot.